-I chose this question to answer because black is a very popular countertop choice, however your options are few if you choose not to install hardwood.
-Here was my response to Amy's great question:
+I chose this question to answer because black (Volga blue granite has a lot of black among the blue) is a very popular countertop choice.
+However, if you choose not to install wood flooring, your options are limited.
+Here's my response to Amy's great question:

-I know Amy is talking about blue countertops but there's lots of black here too so choosing a floor that in no way relates to the countertop is bad.
-Especially travertine which in actual fact, will always have some pink beige in it just like you can see here in the above picture.
+I know Amy is talking about blue countertops but see how much black is in this granite?
+Choosing a floor that in no way relates to the countertop is bad.
+Especially a travertine tile, which in actual fact, will always have some pink-beige in it just like you can see here in the above picture.

-Then, picture these cabinets in white and you have three unrelated colour combinations that do not coordinate with each other.
+Now picture these cabinets painted white and you have three unrelated colour combinations that do not coordinate with each other— pink-beige travertine floor tile, blue/black granite countertops and white cabinets.

-I am not even going to mention the 'creative' backsplash tile with green undertones that you can see here.
+I am not even going to mention the "creative" backsplash tile with green undertones that you can also see here.
 Can you just repeat the mantra SUBWAY TILE

 after me one more time, haha.

-Can you also see how it's greener than the pink, tumbled marble backsplash?
+Can you also see how the floor tile is greener than the pink tumbled marble backsplash?
 Wouldn't you be SLIGHTLY upset if this was your brand new kitchen?

 The best tile floors for a black countertop would be something like this (below):